stopopol/deims_documentation/source/site.rst

 The "Spotline on" feature
 =================================================
+We want to highlight sites with strong documentation on DEIMS.

-Every few hours the spotlight changes to a different site record automatically.
+So, every few hours a random record is selected to be "in the spotlight".
 The criteria to be featured on the frontpage of DEIMS are:

 - Have a verified affiliation with at least one network on DEIMS